MicrosoftDocs/cpp-docs/docs/cpp/main-function-and-command-line-args.md

 ---
 # main function and command-line arguments

 All C++ programs must have a `main` function.
 If you try to compile a C++ *.exe* project without a main function, the compiler will raise an error.
-Dynamic-link libraries and static libraries don't have a `main` function.
-Although `main` is the starting point of execution, but before a program enters the `main` function, all static class members without explicit initializers are set to zero.
+(Dynamic-link libraries and static libraries don't have a `main` function.)
+The `main` function is where your source code begins execution, but before a program enters the `main` function, all static class members without explicit initializers are set to zero.
 In Microsoft C++, global static objects are also initialized before entry to `main`.
 Several restrictions apply to the `main` function that do not apply to any other C++ functions.
 The `main` function:

 - Cannot be overloaded (see [Function Overloading](function-overloading.md)).
 - Cannot be declared as **inline**.